Melanie Pearson: Marriage to Joe Mangel

-Departure
+Departure and brief return

 Joe and Melanie were married in front of their friends and they headed off to Europe for their honeymoon, which also marked their exit from the show.
 When Little decided that it was time for him to move on from Neighbours, his decision coincided with Cowden's feelings of restlessness.
 The actress explained "I'd been in the series for two and half years and it felt to me as if I'd got the best out of Melanie."
 Cowden continued saying that she did not want to return without Little and have to work on a storyline that would see Melanie falling in love with a new character.
 It did not feel right to her and she and Little thought Joe and Melanie's honeymoon would be the perfect exit for them.
 Their departure also coincided with plans to rejuvenate the show after the show's ratings declined.
 Network Ten's executive John Holmes oversaw multiple departures in 1991, which made way for new "young and spunky" characters.
+She described playing Melanie as a "good experience" and added "I learned an enormous amount about television."
+By 1993, producers had asked Cowden to return but she declined.
+She told Val Watts from Halifax's Evening Courier that the decision to write out multiple characters upset her.
+She claimed they failed to "realise the impact it would have on the show" and "they only see things in the short term."

 Cowden reprised the role in 2005 and joined several returning cast members for the show's 20th anniversary episode, which was broadcast in July.
 It emerges that Melanie and Joe's marriage has ended.
 Cowden admitted that she was sad upon hearing the development, saying "I think Joe and Mel would have stayed together forever but as we aren't going to go back, I suppose the producers had the right to do it."